velodrome-finance/docs/pages/tokenomics.md

 ## Gauge Voting

-`$veVELO` holders decide which liquidity pools receive the emissions in a given epoch by voting on their preferred liquidity pool _gauges_. `$VELO` tokens will be distributed proportionally to the total votes a liquidity pool receives.
+`$veVELO` holders decide which liquidity pools receive emissions in a given epoch by voting on their preferred liquidity pool _gauges_. `$VELO` tokens will be distributed proportionally to the total votes a liquidity pool receives.

 In return, voters receive the trading fees and bribes collected through the liquidity pool they